Skip Ribbon Commands

 As proficiency standards and levels have replaced the previous numerical (NAPLAN) bands, information on student achievement with reference to these bands is no longer available.

-Schools will be able to track a student's performance relative to that of other students by using the information on the individual student report and comparing it against the national average, as well as the student’s result relative to the range of achievement for the middle 60% of students.
+Schools can track a student's performance relative to that of other students by using the information on the individual student report and comparing it against the national average, as well as the student’s result relative to the range of achievement for the middle 60% of students.

-Schools will also be able to track individual student results over time by comparing the numerical scores provided in school-level results in the VCAA Data Service.
+Schools can track individual student results over time by comparing the numerical scores provided in school-level results in the VCAA Data Service.

 Class or school results can be tracked over time by measuring the proportion of students who sit within each proficiency level over different years – as the cohort moves from Year 7 to Year 9, for example, or for successive cohorts at the same year level.